Christian Insights 4 You

 The challenge

 Sadly, there’s no shortage of poor, broken, vulnerable, lost, hurting and marginalised people.
-They may not be waving at us from broken down cars in lonely country roads, but have we the compassion to pause and really look?
-From the massive efforts made by churches all over to give practical help – especially during the coronavirus pandemic – the answer has to be ‘yes’.
+They may not be waving at us from broken down cars in lonely country roads, but the challenge remains: do we have the compassion to pause and truly see them?
+From the massive efforts made by churches all over to give practical help, the answer has to be ‘yes’.
 A ‘yes’ that needs to keep on echoing, everywhere, every day.